vmware/vic-ui/appliance-ui/API_REQUIREMENTS.md

     - #### Notes

-      This endpoint is polled at a certain interval.
-Its expected return format is a boolean value, which then would be used by the UI to determine which page to render
+      This endpoint is polled at a certain interval until the appliance has booted and become ready before any critical tasks can be performed.
+Its expected return format is a boolean value.

   - ### registerWithPSC